British journalist Taalay Ahmed, 31, shot dead in Ghana - Press Gazette

 According to local reports Ahmed and Hakim were in the northern region of Ghana, travelling from Tamale to the capital city of Accra, when armed men emerged from the bush and opened fire on their vehicle, deflating tyres and forcing it to a halt.

-“Some of the bullets penetrated the vehicle and hit the two, who sustained gunshot wounds in the process.
-The armed men then robbed them of their mobile phones and unspecified amount of money and fled,” a police report said according to Ghanian news website Citi Newsroom.
+A police report quoted by the Ghanian news website Citi Newsroom said that “some of the bullets penetrated the vehicle and hit the two, who sustained gunshot wounds in the process.
+The armed men then robbed them of their mobile phones and [an] unspecified amount of money and fled.”

-The suspects fled but police later caught up with them, killing two in a shootout and arresting a further four, according to local reports.
-Police said they were believed to have been involved in other robberies.
+The police later caught up with the suspects, killing two in a shoot-out and arresting a further four, according to local reports.
+The police said the suspects were believed to have been involved in other robberies.

 As many are now aware, earlier this week a most devoted and sincere member of our MTA News team, Syed Taalay Ahmed sahib, lost his life whilst travelling abroad in Ghana on duty in the service of Islam.